 The EPPD is fortunate to work with this group of committed volunteers who assist our sworn officers by performing community service tasks and non-criminal police functions.
 Reserve officers also assist in natural disasters and other emergencies that require additional personnel.

 In 2018, the Reserve Unit put in 3,307 volunteer hours, which is the equivalent of 1.5 full-time employees.
 We are grateful to the Reserves for all of the work they do to keep our community safe (and clean)!

 The Reserve Unit is currently recruiting new members.
-If you are interested in joining this dedicated group of volunteers, please fill out the application on the Reserve Unit website.
+If you are interested in joining this dedicated group of volunteers, please fill out the application located in the Police Department Volunteer Opportunities section of our website.